noe-gif/noe-gif/README.md

 </p>

-I am an EPITECH student based in brussels.
+Hello, I am an EPITECH student based in brussels.
 Currently in 2nd year.
 And I that's it

 ### Programming Languages 🌐